-Trekking poles are made to be beneficial for making long journeys easier.
-Whether hiking or trekking across long terrain, having a hiking pole on hand will allow your legs to last longer into the journey, and ensure that your joints will not experience as much painful fatigue as they would without the poles.
+Hiking poles are designed to help making long journeys easier.
+Whether hiking or trekking across tough terrain, having a hiking pole will enable your legs to last longer into the journey, and ensure that your joints will not experience as much fatigue as they would without them.
 Basically, they make the trip less physically tiring while still allowing your entire body to be fully involved in the hike.

 Much of their benefit is derived from their design.
-While there is no doubt that having some type of support is beneficial hiking, if the pole is used improperly, you may experience pain across your back and shoulders, which, naturally, reduces some of the benefits gained by using them.
-You need to be able to keep the poles at a length that is ideal for your hiking needs, so that you can easily maneuver across even the toughest terrain without experiencing additional aches and pains.
+While there is no doubt that having some type of support is beneficial when hiking, if the pole is used improperly, you may experience pain across your back and shoulders, which, naturally, reduces some of the benefits gained from using them.
+You need to be able to keep the poles at a length that is suitable for your hiking needs, so that you can easily maneuver across even the toughest terrain without experiencing aches and pains.